Banner_AboutYPT.jpg

 © Amal Bisharat Photography

-As a mission-driven nonprofit committed to providing innovative learning opportunities to children from all socioeconomic backgrounds, YPT has acquired a distinct viewpoint on the interplay of the arts and cognitive abilities; on how performative play and participatory storytelling help youth build core social-emotional skills necessary for becoming attentive audience members and supportive collaborators.
-Through TIE, repertory productions, classes and summer camps, YPT sets the stage for success in many fields of endeavor outside of performance.
+Over the years, YPT has acquired a distinct viewpoint on the interplay of the arts and cognitive abilities; on how performative play and participatory storytelling help youth build core social-emotional skills necessary for becoming attentive and supportive collaborators.
+Through Theatre in Education, repertory productions, classes and summer camps, YPT sets the stage for success in many fields of endeavor outside of performance.